-The presence of orange cables under the hood, in the under-floor battery compartment, or High Voltage cables under the car, identifies the vehicle as an electric vehicle.
+The presence of orange cables under the hood, under the floor battery compartment, High-Voltage cables under the chassis, identifies the vehicle as an electric vehicle.

-- Never cut or disconnect the high voltage orange cabling and connectors without first disabling the High Voltage system (refer to page 7). - Exposed cables or wires may be visible inside or outside the vehicle.
-Never touch the metal chassis wires, cables, connectors, or any electric components before disabling the system, and; or shorted to the vehicle chassis.
+- Never cut or disconnect the high voltage orange cabling and connectors without first disabling the High-Voltage system (refer to page 8). - Exposed cables or wires may be visible inside or outside the vehicle.
+Never touch the metal chassis, wires, cables, connectors, or any electric components before disabling the system, and/or shorted to the vehicle chassis.